 - The meatballs and gravy are delicious over biscuits for an old-fashioned breakfast.
 Split biscuits in half and set them on plates.
 Spoon the meatballs and gravy over the halves.

-- For a dinner dish, combining the meatballs and gravy with freshly cooked egg noodles or other pasta, or over cooked rice.
+- For a supper dish, combine the meatballs and gravy with freshly cooked egg noodles or other pasta, or serve them over cooked rice.

 - Makes about 48 meatballs and 1½ cups of gravy.